 • Education and certifications

 At the top of your resume, list your full name, phone number, email address, and links to your online professional profile and portfolio.
-Providing a link to your portfolio is especially vital for you as an artist.
+A link to your portfolio is especially vital for you as an artist.
 It allows employers to get a comprehensive view of your work, increasing your chances of landing an interview or potential networking opportunities and job referrals.

 Example